jreinert03/jade.reinert_capstone.project/README.md

 3. uploaded relevant data file into Google Sheets
 4. Formatted columns D through H as numbers
 5. Aligned columns D through H to the left for uniformity
+6. Make the columns into NUMERIC formats that are written in STRING